 When power is transmitted over long and short distances, there are inherent losses in the system.
 The magnitude of these losses is greater when the current is higher than (at low voltages) low currents.
 Power transmission lines are often made of copper to minimize transmission-related losses.
 Copper provides the lowest resistance of all conductive materials.
-Therefore, long distance transmission requires electricity with both high voltage and low current.
+Therefore, long-distance transmission requires electricity with both high voltage and low current.
 However, high voltage is not safe for consumers and is not suitable for most appliances.
 The rated voltage of consumer appliances is usually 110V or 220V.

 Generally speaking, on the one hand, a step-up transformer is located at the power plant and steps up the voltage flowing from the power plant to the long-distance distribution grid.
 On the other hand, a step-down transformer reduces the voltage of the power flow received at the local distribution level.
-Firstly, long-distance traffic is reduced to a level acceptable to the local distribution, then long-distance traffic will arrive in residence and office.
+Firstly, long-distance traffic is reduced to a level acceptable to the local distribution, then long-distance traffic will arrive at the residence and office.

 So what is a step-down transformer?
 What is the structure of a step-down transformer?
-What is the working principle of step-down transformer?
+What is the working principle of a step-down transformer?

-Usually, transformers are classified into step-up transformer and step-down transformer.
+Usually, transformers are classified into step-up transformers and step-down transformers.
 A step-up transformer increases the voltage of the input current, while a step-down transformer reduces the voltage of the input current.
 The input voltage is called the primary voltage and the output one is called the secondary voltage.
 In other words, a step-down transformer steps down the voltage applied on the primary winding and provides the reduced voltage on the secondary side.
 However, the power and frequency remain the same during the process.

 How a Step-down Transformer Works?

-The working principle of the transformer is actually the Faraday's law of electromagnetic induction.
+The working principle of the transformer is Faraday's law of electromagnetic induction.
 Namely, when the magnetic flux connecting the circuit changes, the electromotive force induced in the circuit is proportional to the rate of change of the magnetic flux.
 Transmission in transformers is achieved through the mutual induction between windings.
 The number of turns of the primary winding and the secondary winding respectively determines the electromotive force induced between the two windings and this ratio is called the turns ratio.
 However, what determines the step-down capability of a step-down transformer?
-It depends on the turns ratio of the primary and secondary coils.
-The transformer secondary coil still has less magnetic flux compared to the primary coil because the number of windings in the secondary coil is also smaller than that in the primary coil.
+It depends on the turn ratio of the primary and secondary coils.
+The transformer's secondary coil still has less magnetic flux compared to the primary coil because the number of windings in the secondary coil is also smaller than that in the primary coil.
 Therefore, the electromotive force induced in the secondary coil will be smaller, which will eventually reduce the voltage in the secondary winding but not the primary winding.

 Here is the formula for designing a step-down transformer.